hezila/gorec/README.md

-Go-recsys
+Gorec
 =========

-Go-recsys: a recommending engine for go language
+Gorec: a recommending engine for go language